 I phoned, but the recorded message said there were no staff in the office and emergencies could be notified by email.
 I sent the email and over 2 hours later got a reply to the effect the query had been passed to the entries team.
 I heard nothing from that team (and still haven’t today) so I used the wrong stickers and hoped for the best.
 In the end, my wife used the tracker facility later that day and discovered I had been changed to the number that I’d been given at the registration, rather than my own, original, number.
 I’d have relaxed more if they’d had told me!

 I set off from the flat at 4am on Sunday morning (much too early for me) to cycle across London to the start at the Olympic Park.
 Even then it was a decent temperature but riding unfamiliar roads in the dark was a bit spooky.
-I wasn’t sure of the route (and couldn’t see my Garmin in the dark) but followed some other riders who seemed to know where they were going.
+I wasn’t sure of the route (and couldn’t see my Garmin in the dark as the backlight had mysteriously turned itself off) but followed some other riders who seemed to know where they were going.
 Eventually more riders joined from all directions and by the time we got near to the start we were probably a couple of hundred strong.

 Into the starting pen for yet another wait and off about 6.30am.

 Once we sorted ourselves out after the start it all went pretty fast – over 20mph (32kph) through London on closed roads (fighting the instinct to stop at red lights).

 The ride continued to go well – at 50km I was averaging 33.1kph (31 miles at 20.5mph).